Turfjs/turf-www/README.md

 * Node.js
 * NPM

-Then with Git you can clone the repository to a local folder with those commands:
+Then with Git you can clone the repository to a local folder and continue the development process that is described below.

 ## Development Setup